The Metro St. Louis Live Music

 Video courtesy Robert Lohr

-Photos courtesy Don Westerholt, Joe Bohnert, Dennis Cavanaugh, Bob Reuter, Greg Edick and Bob Shelli
+Photos courtesy Don Westerholt, Joe Bohnert, Dennis Cavanaugh, Bob Reuter, Greg Edick, John Locus and Bob Shelli

 MP3's courtesy Randy Troast & Joe Bohnert